Practical Guide to Quantum Phase Transitions in Quantum-Dot-Based Tunable Josephson Junctions: Introduction

 \section{Introduction}

 Low temperature nanostructures involving quantum dots attached to superconductors have been intensively studied in the past two decades --- see Refs.~\cite{Rodero-2011} for theoretical and \cite{Wernsdorfer-2010} for experimental overviews.
-A number of various setups involving several superconducting and/or normal leads have been thus far realized using a variety of systems (single molecules such as $C_{60}$, carbon nanotubes, semiconducting InAs nanowires etc.) as the central functional element (quantum dot) \cite{Morpurgo-1999,Kasumov-1999,Kasumov-2003,Jarillo-2006,vanDam-2006,Jorgensen-2006,Cleuziou-2006,Jorgensen-2007,Grove-2007,Pallecchi-2008,Zhang-2008,Jorgensen-2009,Liu-2009,Eichler-2009,Winkelmann-2009,Pillet-2010,Katsaros-2010,Maurand-2012,Lee-2012,Pillet-2013,Kumar-2014,Delagrange-2015,Delagrange-2016,Xu-2017,Delagrange-2018-PhysicaB}.
+A number of various setups involving several superconducting and/or normal leads have been thus far realized using a variety of systems (single molecules such as $C_{60}$, carbon nanotubes, semiconducting InAs nanowires etc.) as the central functional element (quantum dot) \cite{Morpurgo-1999,Kasumov-1999,Kasumov-2003,Jarillo-2006,vanDam-2006,Jorgensen-2006,Cleuziou-2006,Jorgensen-2007,Grove-2007,Pallecchi-2008,Zhang-2008,Jorgensen-2009,Liu-2009,Eichler-2009,Winkelmann-2009,Pillet-2010,Katsaros-2010,Maurand-2012,Lee-2012,Pillet-2013,Kumar-2014,Delagrange-2015,Delagrange-2016,Xu-2017,Delagrange-2018-PhysicaB, Farinacci-2018}.
 Parameters of such systems are typically tunable by gate voltage, which changes the single-particle energies on the dot, and in case of SQUID setups by the magnetic flux through the loop tuning the phase difference across these generalized Josephson junctions.
+Their envisioned applications range from various sensors and detectors (e.g., single-molecule SQUIDs \cite{Cleuziou-2006, Bouchiat-2009}) to building blocks of quantum information technologies \cite{Wernsdorfer-2010}.